D0NC0N/ITMO_WAD_HW_1/README.md

 3. Redirecting the default route at /profile
 4. Creating a GitHub Page

-This homework can be deployed with Flask on localhost and This homework is available via the deployment using Flask or on the GitHub Page: https://d0nc0n.github.io/ITMO_WAD_HW_1/index.html
+This homework is available via the deployment using Flask or on the GitHub Page: https://d0nc0n.github.io/ITMO_WAD_HW_1/index.html